exodrifter/website/content/press-kits/ultraprocessor-ribbon.md

 # Ultraprocessor Ribbon

-_**Ultraprocessor Ribbon**_ is a 2D breakout and visual novel erogame about two gay robot girls.
+_**Ultraprocessor Ribbon**_ is a 2D block breaking and visual novel erogame about two gay girls and hot robot sex.
 You can read more about it at the [official site](https://jennraye.moe/ribbon).

 # facts